AWS Big Data Blog

 In this post, we collect important best practices for Amazon Redshift Spectrum and group them into several different functional groups.
 We base these guidelines on many interactions and considerable direct project work with Amazon Redshift customers.

 Before you get started, there are a few setup steps.
 For more information about prerequisites to get started in Amazon Redshift Spectrum, see Getting started with Amazon Redshift Spectrum.
+Please also refer to Define error handling for Amazon Redshift Spectrum data blog to understand how to handle data errors in Redshift Spectrum.

 Set up the test environment